 - Edit My Keywords, to add your search terms.

-Inside the text box provided, add all of the words and phrases that want to be notified about.
+Inside the message box provided, add all of the words and phrases that want to be notified about.
 (Remember to separate those with commas.)
-Also, include variants of your own name and other search words, as necessary.
+Also, include variants of your name and other search words, as necessary.

 Include terms that make sense for your purposes—such as “monthly report”, or development-specific terms, etc., But, don’t make the terms too broad, to prevent getting a flood of notifications about unrelated topics.